whytekieran/Spring-Microservice-Example/README.md

 # Spring-Microservice-Example
-Spring Microservice Example that has three services movie-catalog-service, ratings-data-service and movie-info-service.
+Spring Microservice Example that has four services discovery-service, movie-catalog-service, ratings-data-service and movie-info-service.

 **Brief overview of how it works.**